SimonMayerhofer/primoco-toolbox/README.md

-# Primoco Selenium Export
+# Primoco Toolbox

+Primoco Toolbox is a small tool for data handling from [Primoco](https://primoco.me/en/).
+The currently implemented functions are:
-Primoco Selenium Export is a small tool to download a [Primoco](https://primoco.me/en/) CSV export with the help of Selenium.
+- CSV export with the help of Selenium
+- Import of the CSV into InfluxDB Database

 ## Requirements
 - Google Chrome either locally or in a docker selenium container